The Best (and Worst) Met Gala Beauty Looks

 Eiza González

-Her dramatically lined eyes were crying silver glitter tears.
+Her dramatically lined eyes came with crying silver glitter tears.

 Ariana Grande